-- 1.1.4 The preparation of this Management Plan was commenced in mid-July 2018.
+1.1.4 The preparation of this Management Plan was commenced in mid-July 2018.
 Biodiversity, Landscape and Planning officers from the Local Authorities met to discuss the format of the review of the Management Plan 2015-2020 including undertaking a SWOT analysis.
 The JAC, in November 2018, endorsed the conclusion that the 2015-2020 Management Plan remained a sound foundation on which to base this Plan.
-The core of the last Plan was still robust and the timetable difference with other strategies & legislation would seem to make a 'full review' more applicable to the preparation of the subsequent Plan (2025-2030).
-Therefore a proportionate and balanced 'light touch' review was proposed which modifies and updates the Plan, but retains tried and tested policies and content as appropriate. - 1.1.5 A Consultation Draft AONB Management Plan 2020-25 was published in SeptemberJuly 2019 with a 120 week public consultation period.
-In addition two public 'drop-in' sessions were seminars will be held in Ross-on-Wye and Brockweir with key stakeholders in DecemberSeptember/October 2019 to provide further opportunities for everybody to inspect and comment on the new AONB Management Plan.
-The consequent recommended amendments to the AONB Management Plan will be made and the Wye Valley AONB Joint Advisory Committee will recommend the finalised Plan for adoption by the Local Authorities in 2020.
-Screening Reports for the Strategic Environmental Assessment (SEA) and Habitats Regulation Assessment (HRA) were are also being consulted on by, in England: Natural England, the Environment Agency and Historic England and in Wales: Cadw, Natural Resources Wales and the Welsh Government, between July to September 202019.
+The core of the last Plan was still robust and the timetable difference with other strategies & legislation would seem to make a 'full review' more applicable to the preparation of the subsequent Plan (2026-2031).
+Therefore a proportionate and balanced 'light touch' review was proposed which modifies and updates the Plan, but retains tried and tested policies and content as appropriate.

+1.1.5 A Consultation Draft AONB Management Plan 2020-25 was published in September 2019 with a 12 week public consultation period.
+In addition two public 'drop-in' sessions were held in Ross-on-Wye and Brockweir in December 2019 to provide further opportunities for everybody to inspect and comment on the new AONB Management Plan.
+The consequent Post-Consultation Draft Management Plan was endorsed by the Wye Valley AONB Joint Advisory Committee (JAC) in November 2020 and recommended for adoption to the Local Authorities.
+Screening Reports for the Strategic Environmental Assessment (SEA) and Habitats Regulation Assessment (HRA) were also consulted on by, in England: Natural England, the Environment Agency and Historic England and in Wales: Cadw, Natural Resources Wales and the Welsh Government, between July and September 2020.
 The Management Plan has also been subject to a Future Generations Evaluation, which includes Equalities and Sustainability Impact Assessments.
+A revised HRA Screening assessment was conducted in December 2020 on the request of Natural England on the modifications to the AONB Management Plan from the 2015-2020 version.
+The SEA and HRA screening concluded that the Plan is unlikely to display significant [detrimental] environmental effects, either alone or in combination.
+It is recognised that a 'full review' will be applicable for the preparation of the subsequent Plan (2026-2031).